Warrumbungle Environmental Education Centre

 Kangaroos, Warrumbungle National Park.
 Photo: Rob Cleary

-Warrumbungle National Park has a rich diversity of landforms and microclimates, and provides a habitat for hundreds of plant and animal species.
-Flourishing with wildflowers and unique plants, such as Warrumbungle Range wattle, Warrumbungle star flower, golden cassinia and grey ray flower, the area also has an abundance of rich birdlife, including emus, wedge-tailed eagles and turquoise parrots - just a few of over 190 bird species recorded in the park.
-If you're lucky, you may also spot wildlife such as the koala, squirrel glider and brush-tailed rock wallaby.
-Be sure to also keep an eye out for Warrumbungle black rock skink high on the mountains, and lace monitors rustling through the bush.
+Warrumbungle National Park has a diversity of landforms and microclimates, and provides a habitat for hundreds of plant and animal species.
+Wildflowers and unique plants, such as the Warrumbungle star flower, golden cassinia and grey ray flower, flourish there.
+Over 190 bird species have been recorded in the park, including emus, wedge-tailed eagles and turquoise parrots.
+If you're lucky, you could also spot koalas, squirrel gliders, lace monitors and Warrumbungle black rock skinks high in the mountains.
+But for now, Warrumbungle's seriously endangered brush-tailed rock-wallabies have been relocated to a remote feral cat and fox-free area within the park.
+It's a secure environment where the rock-wallaby population can recover and thrive, free from predators.

 • Burbie Canyon walking track Burbie Canyon walking track in Warrumbungle National Park offers a gentle 2km stroll through a sandstone gorge, and is particularly popular for birdwatching.